How Long Does a Car Accident Lawsuit Take in NJ?

 February 8, 2022

-It’s hard to say precisely how long it will take for your car accident lawsuit in New Jersey to be completed.
+It’s hard to say precisely how long it will take for your New Jersey personal injury attorney in New Jersey to be completed.
 This shouldn’t be surprising since every personal injury case is unique and presents its own challenges.

 Some people might take a significant amount of time to fully recover from serious injuries before even deciding to file a lawsuit, but others will contact a lawyer in the immediate aftermath of the accident.
 It’s important to remember that personal injury lawsuits in New Jersey have a two-year statute of limitations, but many people can’t afford to wait that long before getting damages.